-Can I get into UT Austin?
-The school has a 36% acceptance rate.
+How hard is it to get into UT Austin and can I get accepted?
+The school has a 36% acceptance rate ranking it #6 in Texas for lowest rate of acceptance.
 Last year, 18,620 out of 51,033 applicants were admitted making UT Austin a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 16 percent.
+The University of Texas at Austin typically accepts and attracts "A-" average high school students.
 Only 45% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 |SAT Test||25th Percentile Score|